linkerd/linkerd/linkerd/docs/protocol-h2.md

 --- | ------------- | -----------
 dstPrefix | `/svc` | A path prefix used by [H2-specific identifiers](#http-2-identifiers).
 h2AccessLog | none | Sets the access log path.
-If not specified, no access log is written. identifier | The `io.l5d.header.token` identifier | An identifier or list of identifiers.
+If not specified, no access log is written. h2AccessLogRollPolicy | never | When to roll the logfile.
+Possible values: Never, Hourly, Daily, Weekly(n) (where n is a day of the week), util-style data size strings (e.g. 3.megabytes, 1.gigabyte). h2AccessLogAppend | true | Append to an existing logfile, or truncate it? h2AccessLogRotateCount | -1 | How many rotated logfiles to keep around, maximum. -1 means to keep them all. identifier | The `io.l5d.header.token` identifier | An identifier or list of identifiers.
 See [H2-specific identifiers](#http-2-identifiers). loggers | none | A list of loggers.
 See [H2-specific loggers](#http-2-loggers).